 One of the keys to a terrific headshot is to play with the angles, poses, and expressions.
-Corporate headshots may not permit you this creativity, but take it wherever you can find it!
-For other types of headshots, especially any outdoors, playing with angles is a way to break that rigidity.
+Corporate headshots may not permit you this creativity, but take it wherever you find it!

 Lighting is another excellent way to improve the quality of your session with your client.
 Lighting is one of the best ways to jazz up those headshot sessions where you don’t get as much creative freedom.
 You need to bring out their eyes, first and foremost.
 Get your lighting to pull out that feature.
 See if you can get it to bounce off their hair.
 Play with these elements to bring a new level of dimension to your shot.

-While mentioned earlier, the biggest thing you can do for your headshot session is to talk to your client before you get started to see what their goals are.
 Find out why they are getting headshots done in the first place.
 Knowing why they need the photoshoot done gives you more room to play and create what types of shots you want for the session.
-If someone is a fashion designer, you will conceptualize their shoot differently than you would a writer or an accountant.
+If someone is a fashion designer, you will conceptualize their shoot differently than a writer or an accountant.

-When conducting your shoot in addition to focusing on the lighting and the angles, the biggest thing you will need to do is keep your client calm.
-Not everyone feels comfortable in front of the camera.
-Throughout your shoot, give words of encouragement to your subject.
-For someone who feels very awkward posing for photos, your words of encouragement could mean the world and help you have a much more productive shoot.
-In addition to supporting, don’t forget to give your client any additional instructions they need for a pose, as well.
+In addition, to support, don’t forget to give your client additional instructions for a pose.
 If they need to tilt their chin, change their gaze, etc., make sure to call those things out to them.
 This will help you get the variety of shots you need.
-You can check my blog post about the psychology about headshot photography
+You can check my blog post about the psychology of headshot photography.

 I hope this overview is helpful so that you understand what a headshot is and how to get the best shots of your clients.
 These are an essential part of our digital world.
 They can be more than the classic shots you have seen on LinkedIn.
-If a photographer goes outside of the box, there can be a great deal of magic that can happen in these photoshoots.
+If a photographer goes outside the box, these photoshoots can have a great deal of magic.